SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

-    If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed, as described in :ref:`Initialization_DefiniteInitialization`.
+    If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed.
-    Depending on the type you are extending, you may need to delegate to another initializer
-    (as described in :ref:`Initialization_InitializerDelegation`),
-    or call a superclass initializer
-    (as described in :ref:`Initialization_SubclassingAndInitializerDelegation`),
-    to ensure that all instance properties are fully initialized.

 ..
 QUESTION: You can use 'self' in this way for structs and enums.
    How might you do this kind of construction for a class?